motion/orbit/plan.md

 * making the summary really work well
 * befriending our integration companies
 * working a long beta with influential people
-* ensuring the PR around user-alignment catches
+* ensuring the PR around user-alignment catches (not scary big brother)
-  * we need to be seen as "the apple of startup" in terms of user-alignment
-  * this requires us to have clear direct-from-user/company monetization plan from start
+  * this requires us to have clear user-friendly monetization plan from start

 how features justify inclusion